IdioticLoser55/arch_install_script/readme.md

 - Figure out how to swap pipewire-media-session with wireplumber without breaking pulseaudio
 - Implement ufw.
 - Need to break everything that isn't essential out into a separate script to be run on boot.
+- Don't forget to download the hardware acceleration libraries.